 On social media, we set up some banner adverts on targeted groups based on the socio-demographic data available from users’ profiles.
 This helped us to target the ads at the most relevant, potential consumer.
 In this case 20-30-year-old females in the cosmopolitan cities of Beijing, Shanghai, Guangzhou, and Shenzhen.

 Fashion and make-up bloggers promoted brand

 These bloggers are an interesting way for new brands to tap into active communities of consumers engaged in industry news and new product launches.
 Chinese consumers know the best to keep on top of new developments is through specialist blogs and these individuals were more likely to be early adopters of the Smooto product.

 Smooto’s exposure has dramatically increased with 8 000 interactions per month on social media & forums.
-For a new brand, creating waves like this early on in their development, will serve as a launch pad for their future growth.
+For a new brand, creating waves like this early on in its development will serve as a launch pad for its future growth.

 Bloggers fuelled interaction by reposting and commenting on content from Smooto’s official account.

-Once a brand has built up a following they will benefit from starting loyalty programmes to incentivize users to re-share posts and engage with the brand, a very important first step to high level, commercial sales in China.
+Once a brand has built up a following it will benefit from starting loyalty programs to incentivize users to re-share posts and engage with the brand, a very important first step to high-level, commercial sales in China.